leopold-weidner/DBDIpy/README.md

 # DBDIpy (Version 0.7.0)

-DBDIpy is an open-source Python library,for the curation and interpretation of dielectric barrier discharge ionisation mass spectrometric datasets.
+DBDIpy is an open-source Python library, for the curation and interpretation of dielectric barrier discharge ionisation mass spectrometric datasets.

 # tl;dr
 1. [Installation](#installation)